DS4PS/cpp-526-sum-2020/schedule.md

 ## Introducing R

-R is a (roughly) 30-year-old statistical machine language created by New Zealand statisticians Robert Gentleman and Ross Ihaka as a free alternative to statistical software for their students at the University of Auckland.
-In fact, its rich lineage can be directly traced back to inventor and scientist Alexander Graham Bell.
+R is a 30-year-old statistical language created by New Zealand statisticians Robert Gentleman and Ross Ihaka as a free alternative to proprietary software for their students at the University of Auckland.
+In fact, its rich lineage can be directly traced to inventor and scientist Alexander Graham Bell.

 Watch the video below for a brief introduction to R as it's used today.